We follow the Montessori pedagogy in the context of the National New Zealand curriculum.

 - The behaviours that frustrate us as parents (like children refusing to put things away), often don’t present themselves in the classroom where the peer group quickly step in and correct the issue.
 This is done in such a way that the child doesn’t feel like she/he is being reprimanded, and easily complies.

-No, we do not accept five year olds.
+No, we do not accept children who have just turned 5.
 The final year at a Montessori pre-school is a very important year in the life of a five-year old child.
 This is the period where they consolidate a lot of their learning and gain mastery through teaching others.
 They take on the mantle of leader which requires them to step up and find “the leader in me”.
 They will have a position of responsibility at their preschools, nurture younger children and grow their own self-esteem and inner confidence.
 These are all important character traits to strengthen as they transition to primary school.
 Academically there are plenty of materials in a well-run preschool to challenge the five year old as many of these materials are used at primary level with the focus altered for the respective age group.

 Our vision statement says, “The spirit of our parent community honours trusting and equitable relationships through honest and considerate communication.”
 We hope, as parents, that the behaviour and interactions we model, leave an affirming, lasting impression with our children.